How Much Do Tractor Tires Weigh?

 Weights of different types of tractor tires.

 So, you might have been fascinated by the enormous size of the tractor’s tires, and you might happen to become curious about how much the average tractor tires weigh.
-Well, each tire of a huge tractor may weigh around 400 to 600lbs, which is a weight far heavier than the fattest human in the planet.
+We calculated the average weight on NeoTires and each tractor tire weighs around 400 to 600lbs, which is a weight far heavier than the fattest human on the planet.

 Thus, considering the abovementioned figures, you can sum up the weight of the four tires of tractors and come up with a maximum weight of 2,400 pounds.
 The tractor’s tires may come in any of the following four sizes, depending on the size of the tractor.
 Below is a rundown of these four tire sizes: